 2. Create Complexity ...
 Slowly.

 As my plot in Enemy unfolded, my world-build had to expand and deepen as well.
-The world is also a character, in the sense that it develops, it changes, it has reasons that it works like it does.
+The world is also a character, in the sense that it develops, it changes, it has reasons that it works as it does.
 In a series, that character-world needs to be solid enough, realized enough, to sustain multiple installments.
-You should think about things like (but not limited to) gender, race, religions, languages, foods, music, taboos, regional quirks, accents....
-And you'll need to repeat the process for every other culture your characters run into.
+You should think about things like (but not limited to) gender, race, religions, languages, foods, music, taboos, regional quirks, accents ... and you'll need to repeat the process for every other culture your characters run into.

 3. Be Consistent When You Write a Science Fiction Novel.